scottrsm/vec_analysis/README.md

   Examples:
     - Computing correlation matrix for securities.
     - Computing the "best" correlates of given securities from a larger universe.
-    - Computing the "best k" correlsates of given securities from a larger universe.
+    - Computing the "best k" correlates of given securities from a larger universe.
 - In other cases the vectorization is done with the jax.numpy module.

-version: 2.0.1
+version: 2.0.2